Rent safe and private dog parks hosted by locals

 Develop a long-term behavioral modification plan

-This might involve:
+Behavioral modification might involve:

 What not to do when your dog growls

-• If you punish your dog for growling, they will stop showing the growling behavior — but their underlying emotions won’t change.
+• If you punish your dog for growling, they will stop showing the growling behavior—but their underlying emotions won’t change.
 This means that next time they feel uncomfortable, they might skip growling and go straight to escalating on the ladder of aggression.

 When in doubt, contact a professional trainer

-If your dog growls often, though — or if you’re struggling to identify the cause of their vocalizations — a professional force free trainer can help.
+If your dog growls often, though, or if you’re struggling to identify the cause of their vocalizations, a professional force free trainer can help.
 They’ll get to know your individual dog, help you understand what situations trigger their negative emotions, and equip you with resources to improve everyone’s comfort in the long run.

 Trainer Review of this Article

-There is so much misinformation out there, we want to make sure we only provide the highest quality information to our community.
+There is so much misinformation out there, and we want to make sure we only provide the highest quality information to our community.
 We have all of our articles reviewed by qualified, positive-only trainers.

 This is the trainer that reviewed this article: